 If that is too slow for you, you can use an automated tool to help speed up the process.
 There are dozens of Twitter tools that can quickly help you find the right people to follow.
 Let me know if there are any other tools you recommend that are free or have a free basic option.

 #3 Update your twitter profile bio

 You need a complete and engaging profile if you want to attract more followers.
 Here are some of the basic elements of an engaging profile:

 - Add a header photo.
 Some header photos have text and a call to action, but some are just simply beautiful.
 Your header should be relevant and professional as well.
 It can be loosely tied to your business, your geographical location, or anything else that fits your brand.
 Need a great header image?
 Try Unsplash for free high-resolution images.
-Death To the Stock Photo gives you a free photo pack when you sign up for their newsletter, then sends another free pack every month.

 - Include your location.
 It matters, and it’s proof you’re a real business or person.

 Here is a before and after snapshot of my profile.
 I updated my title, tightened my focus, and added a URL to our Rethink Marketing podcast.